 There is a series of phenomenal books out there.
-Robert Kirosaki really points out all the flaws with our financial system in regards to teaching kids nothing about money, government laws that benefit the rich, and fundamental gaps in economical myth holding people to each class structure created by society.
+Rich Dad Poor Dad by Robert Kirosaki really points out all the flaws with our financial system in regards to teaching kids nothing about money, government laws that benefit the rich, and fundamental gaps in economical myth holding people to each class structure created by society.
 Rich are rich, because of how they think.
 We are ingrained into economical thought processes from our parents.
 Middle class have a classic way of looking at money.
 Rich teach their children completeyl different about money and how to create financial freedom.

 I want midwives to create financial freedom.
 With no financial barriers to your business, the true mission of purpose can shine.
 There isn’t pressure of creating a birth center that has to take too many patients to pay the bills.
 It can truly be what is best for the community.
 Resources, best products, and business structure can be created from wealth knowledge.